-Plans for subdivisions containing more than one hundred (100) acres may be drawn at a scale of not more than two hundred (200) feet to the inch provided all necessary detail can easily be read. - c.
+- a.
+The plan shall be drawn to a scale of not more than one hundred (100) feet to the inch.
+Plans for subdivisions containing more than one hundred (100) acres may be drawn at a scale of not more than two hundred (200) feet to the inch provided all necessary detail can easily be read. - b.
 If any part of the subdivision is located within the Groundwater Protection Overlay District, a reduced copy of the plan and all accompanying material shall be provided to the Yarmouth Water District no less than 7 days prior to the meeting. - C. Submission Requirements: The application for approval of a Final Subdivision shall include the following information.
 The Planning Board may require additional information to be submitted, where it finds necessary in order to determine whether the criteria of Title 30-A M.R.S §4404 or Section 5.12 Subdivision Review Criteria, are met. - B. The final plan shall consist of one or more maps or drawings drawn to a scale of not more than 100 feet to the inch.
 Plans for subdivisions containing more than one hundred (100) acres may be drawn at ascale of not more than two hundred (200) feet to the inch provided all necessary detail can easily be read.
-Plans shall beno larger than twenty four (24) by thirty-six (36) inches in size, and shall have a margin of two (2) inches outside of the borderline on the left side for binding and a one-inch margin outside the border along the remaining sides.
+Plans shall beno larger than twenty-four (24) by thirty-six (36) inches in size, and shall have a margin of two (2) inches outside of the borderline on theleft side for binding and a one-inch margin outside the border along the remaining sides.
 Space shall be reserved on the plan for endorsement by the Planning Board.
 The final plan submission shall consist of one reproducible, stable-based transparency to be recorded at the Cumberland County Registry of Deeds, and a paper copy for review by the Planning Board.
-Following approval of the Final Plan by the Planning Board, the applicant shall submit a copy of the Final Plan as recorded at the Cumberland County Registryof Deeds, to include all recording information and Planning Board signatures.
+Following approval of the Final Plan by the Planning Board, the applicant shall submit a copy of the Final Plan as recorded at the Cumberland County Registry of Deeds, to include all recording information and Planning Board signatures.